 Jason McGuire: "The ASC auditing bodies are verifying their vendors maintain the necessary compliance standards.
 So long as we keep our house in order, then it makes it easier for ASCs to respond to questions in the event of an audit at their site."

-Just as 503B compounding facilities can provide high-quality drug formulations for a diverse patient population with varying drug tolerances; so can a dedicated and hardworking organization like Fagron Sterile Services provide excellent customer service that fulfills all drug compounding needs.
+Just as 503A compounding pharmacies can provide high-quality drug formulations for a diverse patient population with varying drug tolerances; so can a dedicated and hardworking 503B organization like Fagron Sterile Services provide excellent customer service that fulfills scalable drug compounding needs.